4 minute read

 Understanding the Technical Domain

-Product managers are responsible for creating and executing the product strategy, defining the product roadmap, and ensuring that the product meets the needs of the target market.
-To do this effectively, product managers must have a deep understanding of the technical domain of their product.
+Product managers are responsible for creating and executing the product strategy, defining the product roadmap, and ensuring that the product meets, or best yet, exceeds, the needs of the target market.
+To do this effectively, product managers must have a deep understanding of the technical domain of their product, the product ecosystem, and the services at their disposal.

-Understanding the technical domain means having a working knowledge of the technology and engineering principles that underpin the product.
-This includes understanding the underlying architecture, the technologies used, and the technical trade-offs that must be made when designing and developing the product.
+What does this mean?
+Generally, understanding the technical domain means having a working knowledge of the technology and engineering principles that underpin your product or service.
+This includes understanding the underlying architecture, the technologies (web, design, data storage, accessibility, etc.) used, how those technologies fit together to create a whole product, and the technical trade-offs that must be made when designing and developing the product.

 Without this understanding, product managers will struggle to communicate effectively with their engineering and design teams, make informed decisions about the product roadmap (specifically, prioritizing technical improvements over product features, when necessary), and evaluate the technical feasibility of new features and functionality.